-Our Collaboration with Genor Biopharma/Bird Rock Bio (for ARGX 109)
+Our Collaboration with Genor Biopharma (for ARGX 109)

 In October 2012, we entered into an exclusive license agreement with Bird Rock Bio, Inc. (formely known as RuiYi Inc. and Anaphore, Inc.), to develop and commercialize ARGX-109.
 In 2018, we and Bird Rock Bio mutually agreed to terminate this exclusive license agreement.
-Genor Biopharma, a sublicensee of Bird Rock Bio, will continue to develop ARGX-109 for the Chinese market.
+Recently, we agreed a direct licensing agreement with Genor Biopharma and Genor Biopharma continues to develop ARGX-109 for the Chinese market.

-Our Strategic Partnership with LEO Pharma (for ARGX-112)
+Our Strategic Partnership with LEO Pharma (for LP0145)

-In May 2015, we entered into a collaboration agreement with LEO Pharma A/S, or LEO Pharma, to develop and commercialize ARGX-112.
+In May 2015, we entered into a collaboration agreement with LEO Pharma A/S, or LEO Pharma, to develop and commercialize LP0145.
 Under the terms of the collaboration, LEO Pharma funded more than half of all product development costs up to CTA approval of a first product in a Phase 1 clinical trial, with our share of such costs capped.
 Now that CTA approval of a first product in a Phase 1 clinical trial has been received (in April 2018), LEO Pharma is solely responsible for funding the clinical development of the program.

 We received a non-refundable, non-creditable upfront payment from LEO Pharma of €3.0 million in cash.
 In February 2016, June 2017 and April 2018, we achieved preclinical milestones under this collaboration for which we received milestone payments.
-Up through specified periods following the latest to occur of (i) submission of an application to commence a Phase 2b dose finding trial (or Phase 3 clinical trial if a Phase 2b is not conducted) or (ii) the availability of an International Preliminary Examination report for ARGX-112 patent rights after completion of a Phase 2a clinical trial, LEO Pharma may exercise an option to obtain an exclusive, worldwide license to further develop and commercialize products.
-Following the exercise of the option, LEO Pharma would assume full responsibility for the continued development, manufacture and commercialization of such product, subject to certain diligence obligations.
+Up through specified periods following the latest to occur of (i) submission of an application to commence a Phase 2b dose finding trial (or Phase 3 clinical trial if a Phase 2b is not conducted) or (ii) the availability of an International Preliminary Examination report for LP0145 patent rights after completion of a Phase 2a clinical trial, LEO Pharma may exercise an option to obtain an exclusive, worldwide license to further develop and commercialize products.
+Following the exercise of the option, LEO Pharma would assume full responsibility for the continued development, manufacture and commercialization of such product.
+In such case LEO Pharma is subject to diligence obligations in respect of continuation of development and commercialization of such product.
 If LEO Pharma elects to exercise this option, it must pay us an option fee.
 We are also eligible to receive additional development, regulatory and commercial milestone payments in aggregate amounts of up to €11.5 million, €6.0 million and €102.5 million, respectively, as well as tiered royalties on product sales at percentages ranging from the low single digits to the low teens, subject to customary reductions.

-If LEO Pharma does not exercise its option prior to expiration of the applicable option period, if it does not meet certain development diligence obligations within a specified time, or if the agreement is terminated other than for reasons of our breach or insolvency, then we have the right to develop and commercialize ARGX-112 alone, subject to our obligation to pay LEO Pharma low-single digit percentage royalties on net sales of any product covered by any LEO Pharma patents, know-how or rights in research results generated under the collaboration.
+If LEO Pharma does not exercise its option prior to expiration of the applicable option period, if it does not meet agreed development diligence obligations within a specified time, or if the agreement is terminated other than for reasons of our breach or insolvency, then we have the right to develop and commercialize LP0145 alone, subject to our obligation to pay LEO Pharma low-single digit percentage royalties on net sales of any product covered by any LEO Pharma patents, know-how or rights in research results generated under the collaboration.
 If the agreement is terminated for reasons of our breach or insolvency, rights to product candidates in development at the time of such termination will be allocated to the parties through a mechanism specified in the agreement.